HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-13-tsdb/index.md

 ## OpenTelemetry

 So far I know, that Prometheus and InfluxDB do support ingesting data with OpenTelemetry, and the process has been straight-forward.

-I am looking at trying ou Cortex, VictoriaMetrics and TimescaleDB for the next project with OpenTelemetry.
-I will keep the post updated as I make progress.
+I am looking at trying to trying Cortex, VictoriaMetrics and TimescaleDB for some experiments with OpenTelemetry.
 Please let me know in the comments, if you have experience with any of this solutions as OpenTelemetry storage backend.

 ## Comments